LeidenUniversityLibrary/digmanclass/_manuscripts/vcf-23.md

 text and has added his own extensive glosses.
 In 1266 Jacob van Maerlant translated the text into Middle Dutch (see *De heimelijkheid der heimelijkheden* LTK 169).

-This manuscript contains part of the *Secretum secretorum* (fol.
-20-41) and various other alchemical treatises.
+This manuscript contains part of the *Secretum secretorum* (fols.
+20 - 41) and various other alchemical treatises.
 It is copied by six different scribes and written in German, Latin, and Greek.
 Fols.
-144v- 145v contains horoscopes from January 9th, 1506 and January 12th, 1507.
+144v - 145v contains horoscopes from January 9th, 1506 and January 12th, 1507.
 Just as many of the other manuscripts in this theme, this one was owned by Sebald Schwertzer, [Queen Christina of